In Excel 2010, the Percentrank function has been replaced by the Percentrank.Inc function.

-The Excel PERCENTRANK function calculates the relative position of a specified value, within a set of values, as a percentage.
+The Excel Percentrank function calculates the relative position of a specified value, within a set of values, as a percentage.

-The format of the function is:
+The syntax of the function is:

 Where the function arguments are listed in the table below:

-|array||-||The array of values, within which you want to find the relative position of a specific value|
+|array||-||The array of values within which you want to find the relative position of a specific value.|

-|x||-||x must be within the range of the values in the supplied array, but it does not need to be exactly equal to one of the values - if x is not found in the array, the array values are interpolated to calculate the percentage rank)
+|x||-||x must be within the range of the values in the supplied array, but it does not need to be exactly equal to one of the values.
+If x is not found in the array, the array values are interpolated to calculate the percentage rank).(|

 If you get an error from the Excel Percentrank function this is likely to be one of the following:

-|#N/A||-||Occurs if the supplied x is smaller than the minimum, or greater than the maximum value in the supplied array.|
+|#N/A||-||Occurs if the supplied value of x is smaller than the minimum, or greater than the maximum value in the supplied array.|

 Also, the following formatting problem is encountered by some users: